-Personal injury law includes a particular type of liability, called “strict liability.”
-Strict liability simply means that the burden of proof of responsiblity is lessened - it is easier to find a person responsible for a particular injury or damage.
-In strick liability, the matter of proving intentional or negligent action leading to the injury/damage is waived: the simple fact that the injury/damage occured is enough.
-For example, if a medicine is found to injury users, there is not need to prove that the company acted intentionally or negligently by investigating testing or manufacturing pratices (though this will certainly done by oversight entities) - the simple fact that users are made sick by the medicine means the company is liable.
+Personal injury law includes a particular type of liability, called strict liability.
+Strict liability simply means that the burden of proof of responsibility is lessened – it is easier to find a person responsible for a particular injury or damage.
+In strick liability, the matter of proving intentional or negligent action leading to the injury/damage is waived: the simple fact that the injury/damage occurred is enough.
+For example, if a medicine is found to injury users, there is not need to prove that the company acted intentionally or negligently by investigating testing or manufacturing pratices (though this will certainly done by oversight entities) – the simple fact that users are made sick by the medicine means the company is liable.

 Under personal injury law, the party liable for the damage is responsible for rectifying the situation by paying damages.
 Sometimes such situations are rectified through private settlement through an insurance company.
 This may not be sufficient to cover the full breadth and depth of the impact of the injury; litigation may be warranted to truly find justice.

 Should you find yourself the victim of a personal injury, follow these rules: